 Reaching consumers involves a fine line between rigor and relatability—one that somms, if anyone, should know how to straddle.
 “At the end of the day,” Stacionis declares, “we’re still two everyday people who are thirsty.”

-This article first appeared in W&S October 2013.
+This story was featured in W&S October 2013.